paluh/purescript-undefined-is-not-a-problem/README.md

 The main idea behind this lib was taken from [`oneof` library by @jvliwanag](https://github.com/jvliwanag/purescript-oneof) so all credits should go to him. `oneof` provides a really interesting implementation of the untagged unions for PureScript.

-I've narrowed this idea down to handle only unions with `undefined` type and focus on record optional field handling (nice compile time error messages etc.).
+I've narrowed this idea down to handle only unions with `undefined` type and focus on optional record fields handling here.

 ## Status

 I'm about to publish.
-I want to use this lib in a larger context to proof that the API is usable enough.
+I want to use this lib in a larger project before so I would know if the API is usable enough.

 ## Objectives